-- There are some rare but potentially serious side effects with secukinumab including: - oral thrush, signs of low white cells (such as fever, sore throat or mouth ulcers due to infections), athlete's foot, ear infections, conjunctivitis or discharge from the eye with itching, redness and swelling. - Serious allergic reaction: signs of a serious allergic reaction may include a skin rash, a swollen face, lips, mouth or throat, or wheezing, dizziness, trouble swallowing or breathing. - Tell your doctor or go to the hospital immediately if you have an allergic reaction as you need urgent medical attention. - Inflammatory bowel disease: while new cases of inflammatory bowel disease are rare, "flare ups" after periods of remission can occur while being treated with secukinumab.
-If you have inflammatory bowel disease, tell your doctor if you have worsening symptoms during treatment with secukinumab, or if you develop new symptoms of stomach pain or diarrhoea. - Other side effects not listed in this leaflet may also occur.
-Tell your doctor if you notice any other side effects that you think might be caused by secukinumab.
+Other less common side effects include oral thrush, signs of low white cells (such as fever, sore throat or mouth ulcers due to infections), athlete's foot, ear infections, conjunctivitis or discharge from the eye with itching, redness and swelling.

+There are some rare but potentially serious side effects with ixekizumab:

+- Serious allergic reaction: Signs of a serious allergic reaction may include a skin rash, swollen face, lips, mouth or throat, or wheezing, dizziness, trouble swallowing or breathing.
+Tell your doctor or go to the hospital immediately if you have an allergic reaction as you need urgent medical attention. - Inflammatory bowel disease: New cases of inflammatory bowel disease or "flare ups" after periods of remission can occur while being treated with ixekizumab.
+If you have inflammatory bowel disease, tell your doctor if you have worsening symptoms during treatment with ixekizumab, or if you develop new symptoms of stomach pain or diarrhoea.

+Other side effects not listed in this leaflet may also occur.
+Tell your doctor if you notice any other side effects that you think might be caused by ixekizumab.